Leaflet/Leaflet/docs/examples/overlays/index.md

 ### `VideoOverlay`

-Video used to be a hard task when building a webpage, until the [`<video>` HTML element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video) was made available.
+Video used to be a hard task when building a webpage, until the [`<video>` HTML element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video) became widely supported.

-Nowadays, we can use the following HTML code:
+Nowadays, we can easily embed videos using the following HTML code:

 ```
 <video width="500" controls>